MetOffice/lfric_core/documentation/source/user_guide/io/diagnostics.rst

      call my_diagnostic_field%write_field()
   end if

+In the second example, it is not possible to avoid calling code that references the diagnostic when it is not requested.
+This scenario can occur when a complex science kernel computes diagnostics alongside computing prognostic fields.

-Sometimes, a complex science kernel may compute diagnostics alongside computing prognostic fields, such that the kernel is always called even when the diagnostics are not requested.
-When algorithms call kernels the PSy layer code requires that all fields are initialised.
-To save memory, the LFRic infrastructure allows fields to be initialised without any field data.
+When algorithms call kernels, the PSy layer code requires that all fields are initialised as its code will access metadata about the fields being passed through.
+To save memory, the LFRic infrastructure allows fields to be initialised without any field data, meaning that the field takes up a minimal amount of memory while the PSy layer can access the field information without causing a segmentation fault.
 The following example illustrates the approach:

 .. code-block:: fortran